Suzy Cortez Rocks Lionel Messi Crop Top & Tiny Panties While Posing Behind A Soccer Net

 The model styled her long, brunette mane with a middle part and her hair spilled messily over one side of her shoulder.
 As of this writing, the image has only been live on Suzy’s page for an hour, but it’s attracted a ton of attention with over 3,000 likes and 60-plus comments.
 Some Instagrammers commented on the soccer aspect of the photo while dozens of others raved over the model’s fit figure.
 About half of the comments were in English and the other half in Spanish.

-“How beautiful you are mommy you are burning,” one follower gushed, adding a series of flame and heart-eye emoji to the end of their comment.
+“How beautiful you are mommy you are burning,” one follower gushed, adding a series of flame and heart-eyed emoji to the end of their comment.

 “Next season 20/21 we will be together Musa!” a second social media user chimed in.